 Reproductive Endocrinology and Infertility, University of California, San Diego

 American Board of Obstetrics and Gynecology

-Assistant Professor of Obstetrics, Gynecology, and Reproductive Sciences, University of California, San Diego
+Assistant Professor of Obstetrics, Gynecology, and Reproductive Sciences and Reproductive Endocrinology and Infertility at University of California, San Diego